Otanes: Otanes, son of Pharnaspes

 He was regarded as a Persian nobleman, being among the few with highest ranks in the kingdom, who was also a political philosopher.
 Histories 3.68.1, 3.68.3, 3.69.6 has an Otanes as the son of the Achaemenid Pharnaspes, as the father of Phaidyme (or Phaedyma), who in turn is a wife of Cambyses II, and later a wife of the Gaumata alias Smerdis.
 Herodotus gives this Otanes a role in the overthrow of the false Smerdis, and this Otanes is therefore generally assumed to be identical to a known co-conspirator of Darius I, mentioned in Darius's own list of his helpers at overthrowing Gaumata (DB IV 83).
-The Behistun inscription has this Otanes as the son of Thukhra, in which case he could not have been the son of Pharnaspes, and so cannot have been a brother of Cassandane (who is said to have been the daughter of Pharnaspes in Histories 2.1.1, 3.2.2), and thus also could not have been brother-in-law of Cyrus II.
+The Behistun inscription has this Otanes as the son of Θuxra, in which case he could not have been the son of Pharnaspes, and so cannot have been a brother of Cassandane (who is said to have been the daughter of Pharnaspes in Histories 2.1.1, 3.2.2), and thus also could not have been brother-in-law of Cyrus II.

 Histories 3.68.2 and 3.70 portrays this Otanes as the first person to suspect the king of not being the son of Cyrus, and that Otanes subsequently took the initiative to overthrow him.
 Supposedly, Otanes has his suspicions confirmed by his daughter Phaidyme, who—as one of the kings wives—establishes that the false Smerdis has no ears, thus identifying him as the same man whom Cyrus had cut the ears off "for some grave reason" (3.69.6).
 Otanes then gathered five other noblemen and plots to get rid of the false Smerdis.
 A seventh nobleman, Darius, arrives at the capital Susa shortly thereafter, and was then included in the group.
 Following the overthrow of the false Smerdis, the seven co-conspirators hold a council to discuss the way forward (3.80–82).
 Otanes, speaking first, argues for turning the government over to the people, and for the principle of equality before the law (3.80.2, 3.83.1, 6.43.3, isonomíē).
 Megabyzus spoke next, urging that they resort to an oligarchy "of the best men, ... ourselves among them" (3.81.3).
 The third to express his opinion was Darius, who argues for a monarchy.
 In a vote, the majority decides in favour of a monarchy.
 Otanes then renounces any claim to be king, asking only that he and his descendants be given their independence from royal rule (3.83).
 The others then hold a contest whereby whichever of them got his horse to neigh first after sunrise shall become king.
 Darius cheats and ascends the throne (3.84-3.87).

 In Histories 3.139-3.149, Otanes ("one of the seven", 3.141.1) reappears as commander of Achaemenid troops during their recapture of Samos for Syloson, the brother of Polycrates.